 Beginning in the 1990s, a series of new technologies were developed to address the looming problem of IPv4 exhaustion.
-IPv6, a successor to IPv4, went live globally in June 2012.
+IPv6, a successor to IPv4.
 Using a 128-bit address, IPv6 offers a pool dozens of orders of magnitude larger than IPv4 and is for practical purposes inexhaustible.
 However, IPv6 is not backward compatible with IPv4, making direct communication between the two impossible without some intervening technology.
 As a result, IPv6 migration can be a challenging process.

 In the meantime, IPv4 exhaustion poses critical problems for internet users and service providers that depend on IPv4.
 Any shortage or delay in IP address assignment to a device from a network can result in the degradation or even outright denial of service to the subscribed device.
 With extensive investments in IPv4, organizations also need to be able to extend the value of their existing infrastructure while making a staged IPv6 migration over time.
 One approach, network address translation (NAT), involves remapping an IP address space into another, making it possible for a single IPv4 address to be used for an entire private network rather than having a separate IPv4 address assigned to each device within the network.
 Carrier-grade NAT (CGNAT), also known as large-scale NAT (LSN), serves a similar function on a carrier level, making it possible for a small pool of public IP addresses to be shared across a large number of end sites.